ashutoshmjain/gita/src/how.md

 - search the publication using the magnifying glass: <i class="fa fa-fw fa-search"></i>
 - turn pages by clicking the left and right angles:<i class="fa fa-fw fa-angle-left"></i> <i class="fa fa-fw fa-angle-right"></i>.
 On mobile devices, the angles show up at the bottom of page.
 - you can also navigate with left and right arrows on keyboard.
+- The theme selection (brush icon) is currently disabled.

 ## Content: